-MUS-47 - Marching Band Percussion Methods 1 unit UC, CSU 1
+MUS-47 - Marching Band Percussion Methods

+Prerequisite: None.
+Corequisite: Concurrent enrollment in MUS-48.
 Limitation on enrollment: Basic instrumental skills on a percussion instrument.

 Performance on a percussion instrument as part of the Marching Band program.
 Playing and marching skills emphasized.
 Appearances at college functions are made throughout the year.
 Subsequent enrollment in additional semesters will provide the student an opportunity for additional skill and competency development within the subject matter.
 May be taken a total of four times.
-54 hours laboratory
+54 hours laboratory.
+(TBA option)

-MUS-48 - Marching Band 3 units UC, CSU (C-ID MUS 180)
+MUS-48 - Marching Band

 Limitation on enrollment: Audition on or before the first class meeting.
 This course is for the study, rehearsal, and public performance of literature for marching band, with an emphasis on the development of skills needed to perform within a marching band.
 Different literature will be studied each semester.
 Participation in public performances is required.
 May be taken a total of four times.
 162 hours laboratory.
 (TBA option)

-MUS-49 - Indoor Marching Percussion UC, CSU
+MUS-49 - Indoor Marching Percussion

 Limitation on enrollment: Audition on or before the first class meeting.
 This course is for the study, rehearsal, and performance of indoor marching percussion literature, with an emphasis on the development of skills needed to perform within an indoor marching percussion ensemble.
 Different literature will be studied each semester.
 Participation in public performances is required.
 May be taken a total of four times.
 162 hours laboratory.
 (TBA option)